Trumpet at sunset

-IN OCTOBER, we started BorderJumpers.org as part of our journey to visit nearly every country in Africa.
+IN OCTOBER OF 2009, we began our attempt to visit nearly every country in Africa.
 At each stop, we met with farmers, community organizers, labor activists/leaders, unions, NGOs, funding and donor communities, and local press, and we blogged the experience.

 Having visited more than 17 African countries so far, and spoken with hundreds of travelers, we’ve accumulated the following list.
 If you’re looking for something to do in any of the countries on the continent, here are some ideas to get you started.